 Before you decide on your plan of attack, though, there’s one crucial step you won’t want to miss.
 It can make or break your efforts to get out of debt: Get your credit reports and scores.
 (You can use Credit.com’s Free Credit Report Card for an easy to understand overview of your credit report along with your credit scores.)

 Here are three reasons why this step is so essential to your success.

 Any debt counselor will tell you that consumers struggling with debt often underestimate how much they owe.
 If that describes you, don’t feel too badly.
 You’ve probably just been focused on making sure you can make the monthly payments.
 But in order to create a plan to get out of debt you’ll need a list of all your creditors and what you owe.
 Your credit report can help you identify who you owe, along with recent balances.
-(You can get free copies of your credit reports each year at AnnualCreditReport.com.)
+(You can get free copies of your credit reports once each year from all three credit reporting agencies.)

 You may also find debts listed on your credit reports that you had forgotten about, such as collection accounts.
 Forget to include those in your plan, though, and your efforts may be derailed if those collectors suddenly decide to pursue you for payment but you can’t afford to pay them.

 Plus, no matter which approach you choose to get out of debt, you’ll have to know what you owe.
 Your credit report can help you with that task.

 You’ll Understand How Your Debt Impacts Your Credit.

 If you’ve been making your monthly payments on time, you may assume your credit is “good.”
 But, in fact, the balances you are carrying may be dragging down more than just your net worth; they may be hurting your credit scores.

 You won’t know that by looking at your credit reports, though.
 Your credit report just contains information about your accounts, balances and payment history.
 It won’t analyze whether your debt may be too high.